Search

 Instead, you can file a claim with your own insurance policy to get your vehicle fixed faster.
 You will pay your deductible if you choose to go through your own insurance company.
 Your insurance company will then seek reimbursement from the other driver’s insurance company.
 If the process is successful, you may receive a refund for all or part of your deductible, depending on the circumstances of the accident.

-In the case of an accident with a driver who is uninsured or unidentified, you’re responsible for repairs for your own car.
-You can file a claim with your insurance company if you have collision coverage and pay your deductible.
+In the case of an accident caused by another driver who is uninsured or unidentified, you will not have the option of filing a claim with the responsible party’s insurer.
+In that case, you can file a claim with your insurance company if you have collision coverage, but you would be responsible for your deductible.

 If you’re looking to save money on your car insurance premium, raising your deductible can help.
 A higher deductible may lower your car insurance premium.
 This is because you’re responsible for paying more in the event of a claim.